ysonggit/ysonggit.github.io/index.md

 Train and validate a model to classify traffic sign images from the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) using [LeNet](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf) on **Tensorflow**.
 Predict the signs given new images and analyze their Softmax probabilities with the trained model.

 #### Behavior Cloning ([Github](https://github.com/ysonggit/CarND-Behavioral-Cloning-P3))

-Train, test and validate an autonomous vehicle model with [Nvidia's CNN architectures](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) on **Keras**.
-The model successfully drives the car around in the simulation environment.
+Implement LeNet and [Nvidia's CNN architectures](https://devblogs.nvidia.com/deep-learning-self-driving-cars/) on **Keras**.
+Train, test and validate an autonomous vehicle model and successfully drives the car around with this model in the simulation environment.

+<iframe width="450" height="300" src="https://player.vimeo.com/video/312311053" frameborder="0" allowFullScreen mozallowfullscreen webkitAllowFullScreen></iframe>

 ### Localization